Preventive Care

 Breast Cancer Screening

-One in eight women will develop breast cancer over the course of her lifetime.
-It’s the most common cancer in women and the second leading cause of cancer death among women.
-Getting regular mammograms is the best way to catch cancer early, before symptoms are present and when the disease is easiest to treat.
+Breast cancer is the most common cancer and the second leading cause of cancer-related death in women.
+Regular mammograms are the best way to detect breast cancer early, often before symptoms appear, making the disease easier to treat.

 Spacing: medium